 Hi, I'm Kate.

-I believe your mind is always in motion — constantly creating, adapting, and sometimes quietly working against the very thing you want most.
+I believe your mind is always in motion: creating, adapting, and sometimes quietly working against the very thing you want most.
 Not because something is wrong with you, but because somewhere along the way it made sense to.
-The patterns you keep repeating, the relationships that feel oddly familiar, the ways you've learned to cope that once kept you safe — they're not random.
-They're a story worth reading together.
+The patterns you keep repeating, the relationships that feel oddly familiar, they're a story worth reading together.

 So that's what we do.
 We slow down.
 We listen for what's underneath.
-We notice what shows up between us in the room — because it usually shows up everywhere else too.
-And slowly, with intention, we create something new.
-Something that feels like yours.
-Something colored with a little more hope than when you started.
+And slowly, with intention, we create something that feels like yours, colored with a little more hope than when you started.

 I think about my patients between sessions.
-I'll be on a walk and something from our last hour will surface — something you said, something you didn't, something that felt like it wanted more air.
 This work doesn't clock out at the end of the hour.
 And neither do I.

-I'm warm, direct, and I have a terrible poker face — you'll always know where you stand with me.
+I'm warm, direct, and I have a terrible poker face.
 I'm not here to nod along.
 I'm here to help you figure out what's true.

 I offer psychodynamic telehealth therapy for adults in Chicago and throughout Illinois.